24 Countries Where You Can Live for $750 Per Month [Full List]

 Best Countries in Central America Where You Can Live on $750 per Month

-Central America is usually overlooked when it comes to living on a budget, but there are actually three really beautiful countries where you can live a decent life for as low as $750 per month.
+Central America is usually overlooked when it comes to living on a budget, but there are actually three really beautiful countries where you can still make ends meet on $750 per month.

 1. Nicaragua

-Nicaragua is a country known for its low cost of living combined with breathtaking natural beauty and plenty of opportunities to live near the beach.
+Nicaragua is a country known for its low cost of living combined with breathtaking natural beauty and plenty of opportunities to live near the beach (although probably not on a $750/month budget).

 2. Guatemala